lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 ### Links
 This property let the developer define useful links for the extension.
-For now we only manage documentation links and must be defined as a sub property of links attribute :
+For now, we only manage documentation links and must be defined as a sub property of links attribute :
 ```json
 links: {
 	documentation: ‘https//….’